sarn/ARNRouletteWheelView/README.md

 ![](rouletteViewDemo.gif?raw=true "ARNRouletteWheelView in action")

+This custom layout is based on the article by Rounak Jain.
+Thanks for the awesome article and work.
+The article is available here: http://www.raywenderlich.com/107687/uicollectionview-custom-layout-tutorial-spinning-wheel

 ## Usage

 Add the <tt>ARNRouletteWheelView</tt> to your <tt>UIViewController</tt>, overwrite the default cell with your custom <tt>ARNRouletteWheelCell</tt> subclass and optionally tweak the settings like wheel radius, the spacing between items and the size of the items.